RamiNicolaSrour/Monthly-marketing-and-customer-service-success-reports/README.md

 Hello everyone

-here in these notebooks and SQL queries, i am trying to help busniess in quesitons:
+here in these notebooks and SQL queries, i am trying to help busniess in questions:

-1) why customers stop relaiton with a company, and what are the best products and services to reduce churn
+1) why customers stop relation with a company, and what are the best products and services to reduce churn

-churn rate was calcualted, the customers groups with less chirn was identitfyed, and importatn reaons for churned customers detected
+churn rate was calcualted, the customers groups with less chirn was identitifyed, and importatn reaons for churned customers detected

-2) what are the most effective markeing campaigns, and where should spending be focused and optimized?
+2) what are the most effective marketing campaigns, and where should spending be focused and optimized?

 calcuated metrics inlcuded:
 campaigns with most clicks.